babyprogrammer1/ticket-manager/ticket-web-app/twig-version/README.md

 - Client-side validation: tickets form shows inline validation and uses small toasts for confirmations and errors.
 - Toasts: accessible role and aria-live are used for announcements.

-## Known issues & notes
-- The tickets list in Twig uses localStorage for persistence (so it's consistent with JS implementations).
-This is a minimal demo — not a production backend.
-- If the built-in PHP server doesn't start in your environment, ensure Composer is installed and `vendor/autoload.php` exists (see error message in `public/index.php` for guidance).

 ## Example test user
 - Login form accepts any email/password for the mock flow.
 Example credentials:
   - Email: demo@ticketapp.local